-iv.
-Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 §CFR 435.726:
+- iv.
+Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 §CFR 435.726: - a.

-- a.
 Health insurance premiums, deductibles and co-insurance charges - b.
 Necessary medical or remedial care expenses recognized under state law but not covered under the state's Medicaid plan, subject to reasonable limits that the state may establish on the amounts of these expenses.

 Not Applicable (see instructions)Note: If the state protects the maximum amount for the waiver participant, not applicable must be selected.
 The state does not establish reasonable limits.

-The state establishes the following reasonable limits

-Note: The following selections apply for the time periods before January 1, 2014 or after December 31, 2018.

-c.
-Regular Post-Eligibility Treatment of Income: 209(B) State.

-Answers provided in Appendix B-4 indicate that you do not need to complete this section and therefore this section is not visible.

-Note: The following selections apply for the time periods before January 1, 2014 or after December 31, 2018.

-d.
-Post-Eligibility Treatment of Income Using Spousal Impoverishment Rules

-The state uses the post-eligibility rules of §1924(d) of the Act (spousal impoverishment protection) to determine the contribution of a participant with a community spouse toward the cost of home and community-based care if it determines the individual's eligibility under §1924 of the Act.
-There is deducted from the participant's monthly income a personal needs allowance (as specified below), a community spouse's allowance and a family allowance as specified in the state Medicaid Plan.
-The state must also protect amounts for incurred expenses for medical or remedial care (as specified below).

-i.
-Allowance for the personal needs of the waiver participant
+The state does not establish reasonable limits.
+The state establishes the following reasonable limits Specify: Appendix B: Participant Access and Eligibility B-5 : Post-Eligibility Treatment of Income (3 of 7) Note: The following g selections apply for the time periods before January 1, 2014 or after December 31, 2018. c.
+Regular Po ost-Eligibility Treatment of Income: 209(B) State.
+Answers p rovided in Appendix B-4 indicate that you do not need to complete this section and therefore this section le.
+Appendix B: Participant Access and Eligibility B-5 : Post-Eligibility Treatment of Income (4 of 7) Note: The following g selections apply for the time periods before January 1, 2014 or after December 31, 2018. d.
+Post-Eligib ility Treatment of Income Using Spousal Impoverishment Rules contribution the individu needs allow ses the post-eligibility rules of §1924(d) of the Act (spousal impoverishment protection) to determine the n of a participant with a community spouse toward the cost of home and community-based care if it determines hal's eligibility under §1924 of the Act.
+There is deducted from the participant's monthly income a personal rance (as specified below), a community spouse's allowance and a family allowance as specified in the state lan.
+The state must also protect amounts for incurred expenses for medical or remedial care (as specified i.
+Allo owance for the personal needs of the waiver participant (sal. ect one): (sen SSI standard Optional state supplement standard Medically needy income standard The special income level for institutionalized persons A percentage of the Federal poverty level Specify percentage: The following dollar amount: Specify dollar amount: If this amount changes, this item will be revised

-(select one):

-SSI standard

-Optional state supplement standard

-Medically needy income standard

-The special income level for institutionalized persons

-A percentage of the Federal poverty level

-Specify percentage:

-The following dollar amount:

-Specify dollar amount: If this amount changes, this item will be revised ii.
-If the allowance for the personal needs of a waiver participant with a community spouse is different from the amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735, explain why this amount is reasonable to meet the individual's maintenance needs in the community.